jameshorangic-collab/Reconstruction-of-Time-Series-Classification-with-Deep-Neural-Networks/Results/Notes.md

 The test set is normalized using the same mean and standard deviation calculated from the training set.
 Test-set statistics are not used for normalization.

-This reconstruction does **not** implement a Batch Normalization (BatchNorm) layer.
-The normalization above is input-data preprocessing, separate from the neural-network layers.

 ## Mini-Batching and Shuffling

-Training samples are shuffled before every epoch using Python's `random.shuffle`.
-The shuffled samples are divided into mini-batches of 16.
-Inputs are arranged in `features x batch` form, and class labels are converted into one-hot target vectors.
+Training samples are shuffled before every epoch.
+The shuffled samples are divided into mini-batches of 16, and are run together through both forward pass and back propigation.

 ## Linear Layer